PSebaRaj/GoGetItDone/README.md

 - To run the backend of the application, first clone the repository:
 	- `git clone https://github.com/psebaraj/gogetitdone.git`
 - Navigate to the GoGetItDone directory
+- Create .env file and entire appropriate credentials for:
+	- `DB_DIALECT, DB_HOST, DB_PORT, DB_USER, DB_NAME, DB_PASSWORD`
+	- `REDIS_HOST, REDIS_PORT, REDIS_PASSWORD`
 - Build and run the application:
 	- `go run main.go`

 ### Postman
-The Postman collection for testing the REST API functions can be found [here](https://www.getpostman.com/collections/40ab42d058be92ae4ef7):
+The Postman collection for testing the REST API functions can be found [here](https://www.getpostman.com/collections/40ab42d058be92ae4ef7)

-To test:
-- Open Postman &rarr; Import &rarr; Link &rarr; Paste link from above &rarr; Import
-- Start backend, as described above